The Greatness of John Calvin

 Considering all of this, Calvin is among the greatest men of all time.
 However, his greatness, as B. B. Warfield recognized, was not in his service to himself but in his surrender to God: “Here we have the secret of Calvin’s greatness and the source of his strength unveiled to us.
 No man ever had a profounder sense of God than he; no man ever more unreservedly surrendered himself to the Divine direction.”
 This is Calvin’s greatness—his ultimate surrender to God.
 In this is Calvin’s legacy for those of us who desire not simply to wear the five-pointed badge of Calvinism, but who desire to clothe ourselves in the humbling power of the gospel (1 Peter 5:5).
 Let us not be so easily satisfied with a simple insignia of a simplistic Calvinism; rather, let us drape ourselves with Calvin’s Calvinism, a Christ-centered, Spirit-empowered, God-glorifying, gospel-driven Calvinism that shines so brilliantly that the deceitful darkness of sin would be conquered in our hearts so that, in turn, we might shine as the light of Jesus Christ to this dark world—for His kingdom and His glory.

-This excerpt is adapted from Burk Parsons’ contribution in John Calvin: A Heart for Devotion, Doctrine, and Doxology.
+This excerpt is taken from John Calvin: A Heart for Devotion, Doctrine, and Doxology edited Burk Parsons.